dechamps/HDRCompare/README.md

 ## Limitations

 - This is a quickly-thrown-together toy, not a tool designed for serious use.
 Do not expect it to be accurate.
-In particular, no effort was spent adjusting various parameters.
+No effort was spent fine-tuning various parameters.
 The SDR to HDR colorspace conversion, in particular, is dubious at best.
   - A more serious attempt would use a proper CMS to do the gamut mapping from SDR to HDR, and would likely leverage a DeltaE formula or similar to highlight the differences in a perceptually accurate manner.